OWASP/www-policy/operational/membership.md

 **Complimentary Membership** Individual Membership offered, dues-free, to active leaders in good standing who have contributed materially to the Foundation over an extended period (see below).

-**Honorary Lifetime Membership** Honorary Lifetime Membership, has the same benefits as Lifetime Membership described above, but is awarded by the Global Board of Directors for extraordinary contributions to OWASP over an extended period of time.
+**Distinguished Lifetime Membership** Distinguished Lifetime Membership is awarded by the Global Board of Directors once or twice a year for extraordinary contributions to OWASP over an extended period of time.
+Nominations for Distinguished Lifetime Membership can be sent to the [submitted here](https://owasp.wufoo.com/forms/distinguished-lifetime-membership-nomination/).

 ## Complimentary Membership